 Marwell serves as President of the Leo Baeck Institute New York|Berlin, and on the boards of Fellowships at Auschwitz for the Study of Professional Ethics (FASPE), the Auschwitz Jewish Center Foundation, and the Defiant Requiem Foundation.

 Marwell’s book, MENGELE: Unmasking the “Angel of Death” was published by W.W.
 Norton & Company in January 2020 and has received enthusiastic reviews in such publications as The New Yorker, The New York Times, The Wall Street Journal, Science, The Times Literary Supplement (UK), Moment Magazine, and the Dublin Review of Books.
-Eight foreign-language editions of the book have been, or will soon be, published.
+Nine foreign-language editions of the book have been, or will soon be, published.